Academic Program Policies

-Home Run Ministries students represent the ministry when on Facebook and all other social media outlets; accordingly, students should not use profanity, sacrilege, crudity, or disrespect in their communications.
+Home Run Ministries students represent the ministry when on Facebook and all other social media outlets; accordingly, students should not use or post profanity, sacrilege, crudity, lewd or disturbing photos

 Only seniors may leave campus between classes or at lunch provided the parents have signed a release form that is on file with the office.
 All other students are expected to remain on campus for lunch unless they are picked up by their own parents or other approved adults with a parent’s written permission.

 Students, teachers, and administration are guests of Kingwood Bible Church and are to keep the building clean and in good repair at all times.
 Students who write on or otherwise damage furniture, walls, fixtures, or any other parts of the building will be held responsible for repairing or replacing damaged property at their own expense.
 Home Run Ministries pays rent for the use of certain parts of the building on certain days and at certain times.
 The areas of the building that may be used by Home Run students are the second-floor classroom hallway where the HRM office is located, the kitchen, gym and connecting hallways for passage purposes at lunch, and the front of the building at dismissal.
 No other portion of the building may be used by our students without prior permission from the administrator.